-Factbox: Healthcare by the numbers
+FACTBOX: Healthcare by the numbers

 (Reuters Health) - Senior citizens who live with dogs appear to meet internationally recognized exercise goals just by walking them, a new study suggests.

-Healthcare, which is at the center of the Supreme Court arguments next Monday to Wednesday, has been at the heart of fervent political debate in the United States since long before President Barack Obama's overhaul became law two years ago.
+Healthcare, which gets its day in the Supreme Court on March 26-28, has been at the heart of fervent political debate in the United States since long before President Barack Obama's overhaul became law two years ago.

 Quite aside from the legal arguments to be made are hot-button issues ranging from the quality of healthcare to the availability of insurance.